Mehrsa-Mohajeri-Developer/Food_Delivery_Tailwind_Project_8/README.md

 # Food_Delivery_Tailwind_Project_8

-**If you want to see a full responsive project with tailwind, be sure to look at my code.
-I hope you enjoy it! ♥️**
+**If you own a restaurant and want to have a website for food delivery, this template is very suitable for you 🍔♥️**

 ![screencapture-mehrsa-mohajeri-developer-github-io-Food-Delivery-Tailwind-Project-8-2023-11-03-14_15_51](https://github.com/Mehrsa-Mohajeri-Developer/Food_Delivery_Tailwind_Project_8/assets/145048780/d5ecb74c-52dd-4d34-a269-9f4f0ac7c3be)